How to Learn Web Scraping with Python

 BeautifulSoup

-Though not technically a parser, it is often considered as a parser.
+Though not technically a parser, it is often considered a parser.
 BeautifulSoup uses the data parsed by other parsers to create a parser tree and offers intuitive methods to navigate it.

 To do the above task, this code uses ‘lxml’ as the parser for BeautifulSoup.